 Students with specialist learning needs are well supported through individual education plans.
-Specialist support is provided in areas of Literacy and Maths, which is delivered for both individuals and in small groups.
+Specialist support is provided to individuals and small groups of students to both individuals and in small groups, including specialist ESOL teaching (English Speakers of Other Languages).

 The Whole Student